cognitedata/reveal/README.md

 git checkout -b <your_username>/<package-name>@<version_to_release>
 ```

+### Update installation documentation

+Edit `documentation/docs/installation.mdx` and update the ThreeJS version to match the version used by Reveal.
+Commit
+this change.

 ### Bump version and create a PR

 Navigate to the `viewer` (or `parser-worker`) folder and run `yarn bump` script